rianatafoya/Resume/README.md

 ---

-## Professional Summary
+## About
-Project Manager with a background in operations, production, and cross-functional coordination across industrial and creative environments.
-Experienced in leading projects from concept through completion, improving workflows, and managing high-volume project pipelines.
-Known for driving efficiency, aligning teams, and delivering high-quality results in fast-paced environments.
+Creative at heart with a background in project management and operations, I bring structure to fast-moving, cross-functional work.
+I’ve led projects from concept through execution, with a focus on clear communication, efficient processes, and high-quality delivery.
+As a military spouse, I’ve adapted quickly to new environments while maintaining consistent results.

 ---